 In general, my approach to the research and development of ICT (Information and communication technology) arises from the usability origin: How to make computers and other interactive systems (e.g. mobile devices) both easy-to-use and valuable for the user?
 Usability and user experience research and development takes place in several different application and solution domains that are of great interest to me.
 I consider relevant industrial and real-life questions and problems a great origin for academic basic and applied research.
 Good results in this work can improve our everyday life.

-Collaborative ICT in Industry: Information and communication technology (ICT) in the support for collaboration in industrial networks, social media and computer-mediated communities in industry, Computer-Supported Co-operative Work CSCW, Shop-floor usability: Information support for assembly tasks, Interactive Task Support
+Collaborative ICT in Industry: Collaborative ICT for industrial ecosystems, Computer-Supported Co-operative Work CSCW, Shop-floor usability: Information support for assembly tasks, Computer-aided learning

 Finance and Healthcare: Research and development on mobile payments and other financial services, ICT for Collaborative Healthcare: User-centred design of healthcare ICT

-ICT4D: Information and communication technology for development, the use of ICT for improving livelihood in vulnerable contexts.
+ICT4D: Information and communication technology for development, human-centred ICT for improving livelihood in emerging economies.

 IMPORTANT!
 Please note: Unfortunately, email has become sort of obsolete for me nowadays: I keep receiving quite an amount of email daily.
 Together with my constantly overflowing calendar, I am unfortunately not anymore able to respond to most of the email messages.
 My apologies for that.
 Email just does not seem work for me that well anymore with timely issues or even raising attention.
 Using other - perhaps more traditional - ways and channels may be more effective.